gkostgeorgiev/UltraShop/README.md

 ## General Information

 UltraShop is an eCommerce online store project developed for the React SoftUni course (Feb 2023 – April 2023).
 The application is suitable for small businesses that aim to sell their goods online and features an easy-to-use interface for managing products, orders, and customers.
 It has been built with the MERN stack (MongoDB, Express.js, React and Node.js) and uses React Redux as a state management solution.
-The app has been deployed and can be accessed through the following [URL](https://ultrashop.onrender.com).
+The app has been deployed and can be accessed through the following [URL](https://ultrashop.onrender.com) (it takes a while to load but it does load, give it a minute or two :)).

 ![image](https://i.ibb.co/TY1fXrJ/Ultra-Shop-screenshot.jpg)